 Rain or Shine!

-As we are a mail order nursery, we are normally closed to the public, however, we open for viewing and sales during peak bloom.
+As we are a mail order nursery, we are normally closed to the public, however, we open for viewing and sales during peak bloom in Phillipston, MA.
 Not every variety listed in the catalog is available during the open nursery weekends, so if you have specific plants on your wish list, place an order ahead of time (giving me at least a couple of days to pull your plants) and specify a pick up date during this event.
 Feel free to bring your camera.

 Please abide by the following guidelines while at the nursery: